sitrox/schemacop/README.md

 * 2.7.1
 * 3.0.0

-For these versions, the automated CI tests are ran on travis.
-Other ruby versions might work, but stick to these versions for best results.
+Other ruby versions might work but are not covered by our Travis tests.

 ## Basic example